afragen/plugin-dependencies-tab/README.md

 ## Descripton

 Parses a 'Requires Plugins' header and adds a Dependencies tab in the plugin install page.
+If a requiring plugin does not have all it's dependencies installed and active, it will not activate.

 My solution to [#22316](https://core.trac.wordpress.org/ticket/22316).
 Feature plugin version of [PR #1724](https://github.com/WordPress/wordpress-develop/pull/1724)